Jean-Paul Rodrigue (2013), New York:

 Author: Dr. Jean-Paul Rodrigue

 1. Contemporary Production Systems

-Production and consumption are the two
+industrial revolution is unfolding, production and consumption are the two

 core components of economic systems

 and are both interrelated through the conventional supply / demand relationship.

 Basic economic theory underlines that what is being consumed has to

 be produced and what is being produced has to be consumed.
 Any disequilibrium

 between the quantity being produced and the quantity being consumed